Mitigating Domain Drift in Multi Species Segmentation with DINOv2: A Cross-Domain Evaluation in Herbicide Research Trials: Results

 \subsubsection{Damage identification}

-Figure \ref{fig:damage_cm_reality_comparative} illustrates the differences between the model trained with the BASE dataset and evaluated on the testing subset of the BASE dataset (left) or evaluated on the REALITY dataset (right).
+Confusion matrices at different damage hierarchies can be seen in Figure~\ref{fig:reality_damage_camera_confusion_matrices}.
+It can be appreciated that damage classes cannot be properly distinguished among them.
+However, if we analyze the confusion matrix in more detail, most of the misclassifications occur between similar damage types.
+For example, initial damage is mostly confused with healthy vegetation, and necrosis is mostly confused with the misc class that covers soil and dead vegetation.
+In contrast, healthy vegetation is almost never confused with any other damage type or with the misc class.
+This is expected, as these damage types have similar visual characteristics, making them more challenging to differentiate among damage classes under domain shift conditions.

 The REALITY dataset contains a much higher percentage of damaged vegetation than the BASE dataset.
-This is evident in the percentage of damaged vegetation classified as the misc class.
-The misc class includes soil and dead vegetation with a very high level of damage.
+This is particularly evident in the elevated prevalence of the misc class, which includes soil and dead vegetation with a very high level of damage.
 Another detected issue is the percentage of leaf-curling that was classified as healthy.
-As shown in Figure \ref{fig:damage_results_reality} for the \textit{Zea mays} crop, there is a high presence of leaf-curling in weed species.
-However, leaf-curling in weed species did not appeared in the BASE dataset and was almost unsignificant for crop species.
+As shown in Figure~\ref{fig:damage_results_reality_zeamx} for the \textit{Zea mays} crop, there is a high presence of leaf-curling in weed species.
+However, leaf-curling in weed species did not appear in the BASE dataset and was almost insignificant for crop species.
 Because of this, leaf-curling will be left out of the analysis on the confusion matrices, as it contaminates the performance analysis.

-If we analyze the differences between the EfficientNet/DeepLabV3+ based model (\cite{picon_weeds_2025}) compared to the DinoV2 one, we can appreciate that, as it happens with the species identification task, the DinoV2 based model shows a more reduced degradation than the EfficientNet based model.

-If we analyse the confussion matrix of the dinov2 model (Figure \ref{fig:damage_cm_reality_comparative} right), we can appreciate that most missclassification are caused between vegetation parts and soil.
-This is caused mainly because heavily damaged plant parts are classified as dead plant and thus, segmented as misc class which includes bare soil, dead plants and uncommont not vegetation objects.
-We can appreciate that bleaching damage is detected among different classes.
-This is caused by a change of criteria when annotating damage bleaching.
-Necrosis is mixed mainly with misc class showing that extended necrosis are reported as dead vegetation.
-Initial damage is mixed with necrosis and misc part.
-Leaf curling had almost no presence on the BASE dataset and it is discarted for the analysis.

-A detailed analysis of Figure \ref{fig:damage_cm_reality_hierarchical} shows very good performance for damaged and pixel identification.
-82\% of the healthy pixels were identified as healthy, whereas only 12\% corresponded to damaged parts.
-57\% of the damaged pixels were correctly classified, whereas 35\% of the damaged pixels were classified as soil due to their high damage severity.
-It can also be appreciated that misclassification in determining the levels of severity and the type of damage (bleaching, necrosis, initial) has been reduced compared to the BASE dataset.